 Updates to your financial aid award package

-Parent PLUS loans are loans that are applied for by the parent(s) of the student.
+Parent PLUS Loans are loans that are applied for by the parent(s) of the student.
 Parents of a dependent undergraduate student may apply for a Federal Direct PLUS loan to help meet the student's cost of attendance not covered by other financial aid.
 Interest rates and repayment provisions on PLUS loans are generally more favorable than other alternative loans available for educational expenses.
-FAFSA is required, and parents must submit a PLUS loan request form to the Office of Student Financial Aid for certification of the student's cost of attendance as well as other anticipated financial aid.
+The student's FAFSA is required.

 Alternative loans are private education loans that help bridge the gap between the actual cost of your education and the amount the government allows you to borrow in its programs.
 Private loans are offered by private lenders and there are no federal forms to complete.
 Eligibility for private student loans often depends on your credit score.

-The interest rates currently range from 3% to 13% depending on the lender and your credit score.
+Private loans have a range of interest rates depending on the lender and your credit score.

 Subsidized Loans are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education.